 Approval of democracy

-The CAR and its population are severely affected by a long succession of conflicts and crises.
-The rebellion and subsequent military-political crisis in 2013 fostered a divide between Muslims and Christians and caused fragmentation in the country and a deterioration of social ties between different communities.
-The repeated crises have, moreover, led to internal displacements, violence against the population and human rights abuses, and the worsening of an already considerable weak infrastructure.
-This has further weakened the resilience of the very poor and plunged them into a situation of extreme fragility and vulnerability.
-Social cohesion and trust are particularly low in rural areas and among other populations with few opportunities, with significant disparities in terms of poverty and access to basic services.
+The Central African Republic and its population have been deeply affected by a long series of conflicts and crises.
+In particular, the rebellion and subsequent military-political crisis in 2013, which intensified divisions between Muslims and Christians, led to the fragmentation of the country and a deterioration of social ties among different communities.
+These repeated crises have also led to internal displacement, violence against the population and human rights abuses, and the decline of an already weak infrastructure.
+This has further undermined the resilience of the extremely poor population and pushed such communities into a state of acute fragility and vulnerability.
+Social cohesion and trust are especially low in rural areas, which face significant disparities in poverty and access to basic services, as well as among populations with limited opportunities.

-Moreover, the yearlong presence of armed groups has challenged solidarity.
-Rural communities are mainly composed of agropastoral farmers, who base their peaceful coexistence and economy on specific socio-cultural lifestyles, values and habits.
-The presence and activities of rebels have profoundly affected these systems, especially as conflicts stirred up religious and ethnic issues that previously had not been significant.
-As a result, in many areas, tensions between farmers and herders developed quite quickly and turned into violent conflicts within communities.
-For example, predatory armed groups in agropastoral areas have significantly undermined the inter-community cohesion that allowed for the amicable management of transhumance-related conflicts based on traditional governance models.
+Moreover, solidarity has been challenged by the persistent presence of armed groups.
+Rural communities are mainly composed of agropastoral farmers who base their peaceful coexistence and economy on specific sociocultural lifestyles, values and habits.
+The presence and activities of rebels have profoundly affected these systems, especially as conflicts have introduced religious and ethnic issues that had not previously played a significant role in social interactions.
+As a result, in many areas tensions between farmers and herders have developed quickly and turned into violent conflicts within communities.
+For example, predatory armed groups in agropastoral areas have significantly undermined the intercommunity cohesion that allowed for the amicable management of transhumance-related conflicts based on traditional governance models.

 Social capital